qruto/laravel-wave/README.md

 }
 ```

-> ⚠️ On the event-stream connection request, server runs [Redis subscription process](https://laravel.com/docs/9.x/redis#wildcard-subscriptions), however it can't detect request disconnection to kill the subscriber until next event has been received.
+> ⚠️ On the event-stream connection request, server runs [Redis subscription process](https://laravel.com/docs/9.x/redis#wildcard-subscriptions), however it can't detect request disconnection to kill the subscriber immediately, until next event has been received.

-When you need smaller interval between ping events, run command with `--interval` option which receives number in seconds:
+When you need shorter interval between ping events, run command with `--interval` option which receives number in seconds:

 ```bash
 php artisan sse:ping --interval=30
 ```

 For example, basic `fastcgi_read_timeout` set to `60s`.
-Which means that events in the connection must occur more often than 60 seconds.
+Which means that events in the connection must occur more often than 60 seconds to save it persistent.

-🐞 Ping with small interval can help for development purposes.
+🐞 Ping with short interval can help you during development to debug a connection and close outdated workers on tiny local server limits.

 ### With Laravel Echo